developmentseed/espa-surface-reflectance/lasrc/README.md

    MODIS auxiliary products to be generated as long as the user desires.
 3. Fixed the MODIS auxiliary WV scale factor.
 Changed from 200 to 100.
 4. Released the FORTRAN code which processes the VIIRS auxiliary products.
+5. Updated the scripts to set the logging level based on the ESPA_LOG_LEVEL environment variable.